trimstray/nginx-admins-handbook/README.md

 By default:

-- the access log is located at `logs/access.log`, but I suggest you take it to `/var/log/nginx`
+- the access log is located at `logs/access.log`, but I suggest you take it to `/var/log/nginx` directory
 - data is written in the predefined `combined` format

 ##### Conditional logging